jimlind/filmlinkd-java/README.md

 Next.

-- make the error and not found messages ephemeral
 - todos for error and not found message consolidation
 - ensure caught issues send messages to users
 - support channel option for follow/unfollow/following